 Syphilis has a long, extensive, and disturbing past.
 It is a sexually transmitted disease or STD that is contracted primarily by sexual contact.
-Syphilis is due to bacteria that are known as treponema pallidum.
+Syphilis is due to bacteria that are known as Treponema pallidum.

 Aside from sexual activities, syphilis can also be passed on by skin contact with an individual that has a syphilis rash or sores.
 It can also be transmitted by a blood transfusion of contaminated blood.

 A person exposed to the ulcer can pass the bacteria and sickness.
 Transmission takes place by skin contact, shared stuff or sexual intercourse.
 Any ulcer appearing in the mouth could easily spread the disease simply by kissing.
-Even though the ulcer may go away untreated after a number or weeks, the illness can recur many months in the future as secondary syphilis if the primary stage is not addressed.
+Even though the ulcer may go away untreated after a number of weeks, the illness can recur many months in the future as secondary syphilis if the primary stage is not addressed.

 Syphilis is made up of various stages.
 The initial period of syphilis happens as a progression of an ulcer or chancre.
 The chancre arises between ten and ninety days after the sickness has settled into the body.
 This is extremely contagious so beware.